jameshanlon1/jameshanlon1.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

----
 layout: home
-title: Welcome to My Jekyll Site
+title: Welcome to my site
 ---

 This is a test of the Minima theme on GitHub Pages.